lhkmarcus/pneumonia-xray-classification/README.md

 # Pneumonia X-ray Classification
 Multi-class classification of **normal**, **bacterial** and **viral** *pneumonia-affected* lungs with transfer learning.

-NOTE: Model finetuning took place in the Google Colab environment; ran on TPU instances.
+Experiments (i.e., fine-tuning and model training) were performed on NVIDIA GeForce GTX 970 (local) and TPU instances in the Google Colab environment.